-- Each IPTM must contribute to the degree necessary - Assigned IPTM workload management is a key factor
+- Assigned IPTM workload management is a key factor

 IPTM's manage cost, schedule, and technical performance for assigned work areas.
 IPTM's strives for what is best for the total project acquisition effort and not what may be best for individual functional areas.
 Successful IPT's forges strong internal partnerships, based on trust, and delivery.